Some people say “husks” for the outer layer, but I was struck by how these looked like ships, sailing across the moss.

 The highest point near my hometown?
 It’s a series of terraced barrows, where we gather and store up earthly wealth.

 In other words, a giant garbage dump, hundreds of feet tall.
-Now that the Ice Age is done leaving glacial till, a Canadian company is ringing the till, trucking in trash from NYC.
+Now that the Ice Age is done leaving glacial till, a huge corporation is ringing the till, trucking in trash from NYC and out-of-state, and pumping money into local elections, to make sure their supporters are running things.

 Waterloo is between the northern ends of Seneca and Cayuga, the largest of the Finger Lakes, almost forty miles long, and in places, 400-600 feet deep.